amtedrema/BlueBird/README.md

 **Programming test**

-Before building and running the code you have to update the database and before that please check if the ConnectionString is ok for you.
-It's located in the appsettings.json
+Please update the database before building and running the code and also check if the ConnectionString is ok for you.
+It's located in the appsettings.json.

 **Tasks:**